-How to Get a First-Time Residential Parking Permit Decal Guest Passes Establishing a New Residential Permit Parking Area
+Apply for a Residential Parking Permit Decal Annual Permit Renewal Establishing a New Residential Permit Parking Area

-All first time applicants must attend the ParkLink office in person to submit their application in order to set up a parking account.
-The Raleigh Parking office is located in the Dillion Building at 310 W. Martin Street, Suite 109.
-They are across from the Employee Health Center.
+First-time applicants must go to the Parking office in person to submit their application in order to set up a parking account.
+The office is in the Dillon Building at 310 W. Martin Street, Suite 109, across from the Employee Health Center.
 The following documents must be presented:

 - Valid driver’s license;

-- A valid vehicle registration card for each vehicle for which the applicant is the principle operator; (No copies will be accepted)
+- A valid vehicle registration card for each vehicle for which the applicant is the principal operator; (No copies will be accepted) and

 - Proof of residence, ownership or tenancy.
-If leasing, tenant must present a notarized affidavit signed by the landlord within the last six months or, any utility bill in the name of the applicant; and
+If leasing, tenant must present a notarized affidavit signed by the landlord within the last six months or, any utility bill in the name of the applicant.

-- The cost for one decal is $20 per year.
-Any outstanding parking citations must be resolved prior to issuance of a Residential Parking Permit.
+The cost for one decal is $20 per year.
+Any outstanding parking citations must be resolved before issuance of a Residential Parking Permit.

 Establishing a New Residential Permit Parking Area